Good Humans: Sam Thies

 Q. During the BUSH project you were exposed to many different farms and agricultural practices, could you see a movement in sustainable practices being applied in the farming industry.

-I guess regenerative farming was probably the most exciting of these were the pastoralists essentially, improving the landscape to encourage a greater level of biodiversity, which then provides them with a more productive pasture - more eco friendly operation, and then in turn, a more sustainable business.
+A lot of people were practicing regenerative farming.
+Pastoralists were improving the landscape by creating a greater level of biodiversity, which provides them with a more productive pasture, a more eco friendly operation, and in turn, a more sustainable business.

-Yeah, so historically, that sort of blanket clearing of the landscape for grazing is much less drought tolerant.
-So restoring that ecological balance with more trees and more foliage and, and you know, varieties of grasses has seen a huge improvement in things like water retention, the native animal regeneration and, and even carbon capture.
+Restoring that ecological balance with more trees, more foliage, and varieties of grasses has seen a huge improvement in things like water retention, native animal numbers, and even carbon capture.

-Okay, well, what I've learned is that there's great people in these regions that are smart, and in tune with providing a sustainable and healthy future for our country.
-There's also a wave of young changemakers, relocating to rural areas, bringing with them new ideas, more energy and plenty of positivity, that's starting to gentrify the regional townships.
-And, I guess, if Cheryl Thompson has her way, there'll be a generation of keen, young, indigenous kids all trained up as cultural tour guides and eager to share their traditional customs with the rest of the world.
-So there's, yeah, there's plenty to look forward to.
+And, if Cheryl Thompson has her way, there'll be a generation of keen, young, indigenous kids all trained up as cultural tour guides and eager to share their traditional customs with the rest of the world.
+There's plenty to look forward to.

-Well, at the end of this year, I'm beginning work on a whole new project, which is in line with BUSH, it's almost to the next chapter, I guess.
-It's not in the bush, it's in a different region.
-And it's probably looking like it's gonna be a much bigger project, which is a bit scary, but it's following a very similar kind of social, more socio-cultural study on post COVID life in these regional communities.
-Hopefully, hopefully, it's just as rewarding as this one has been so yeah, really excited to start rolling that out.
+At the end of this year, I'm beginning work on another project in line with BUSH -it's almost the next chapter.
+It's not in the bush this time, but a different Australian region, it's looking like it's gonna be a much bigger project, which is a bit scary, but it's following a very similar kind socio-cultural study on post COVID life in these regional communities.
+Hopefully, hopefully, it's just as rewarding as BUSH has been.

-To follow Sam’s story, dive into his work, or purchase a copy of BUSH for yourself visit https://samthies.com.
+Follow Sam’s story and dive into his work, or purchase a copy of BUSH for yourself https://samthies.com.

-Then, we invite you to explore more of the Outland Freedom Journal, for more stories of humans doing good things.
+For more stories of humans doing good things we invite you to explore more of the Outland Freedom Journal.